 So, you can save a few hundred bucks by not buying a full-frame camera. you can even use that money to buy some good lenses.

-Is a Full Frame Camera Sharper than a Crop Sensor Camera?
+Is a Full Frame Camera Sharper than an APS-C Camera?

 When it comes to full frame vs crop sensor, the density of pixels on a crop sensor is relatively higher.